amirfhg/patent_embeddings/README.md

 >
 > 9. **Trace Data Management**: Efficient handling and storage of trace data improve system monitoring and debugging processes, essential for maintaining the performance and reliability of complex software systems.

-Alternatively, one can rely on LLM's ability to read patents and identify innovation trends as a complement to the methodology discussed above.
-This way the model's response benefits from focusing on the content of a carefully selected set of patents -- among hundreds of thousands of patents -- based on my methodology.
-The aim here is to improve LLM's ability to identify emerging innovation hotspots by filtering out 95% of less aligned (relevant) patents based on $$\[
-Cosine(\vec{\text{patent}}, \vec{\Delta_{12-60}})
-\]$$.
-This reduces the noise and improves the relevance and interpretability in LLM's response.
+According to LLM's response, we can see that technologies with applications in areas like data center solutions and augmented reality are most aligned with $$\vec{\Delta_{12-60}}$$ calculated for January 2023.

-To implement this, I first collect the innovation reports for multiple months during a period (e.g. Jan-Dec 2023) produced by gpt-4o.
-Then I prompt the model to read the reports and describe possible innovation themes emerging over that period.
-Below is an example of such report for the year 2023:
+The method above can also be used to find innovation themes that are emerging over a period of a year or more and the potential future trajectory of these innovations.
+To illustrate this for the year 2023, I first collect the innovation reports for multiple months during the period (e.g. Jan-Dec 2023) produced by gpt-4o using the RAG method discussed above.
+Then I prompt the model to read the reports generated in the first stage (stage above) and describe possible innovation themes emerging over that period.
+Here is an example of such a report for the year 2023:

 ""